 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-Amarket is regarded as active where a market in which transactions for the asset or liability takes place with sufficient frequency and volume to provide pricing information on an ongoing basis.

-- Evel 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-The fair value of the Company's investment in corporate bonds is included in Level 2. - © Level 3: Unobservable inputs for the asset or liability. - B. Financial instruments not measured at fair value - Except for those listed in the table below, the carrying amounts of cash and cash equivalents, notes receivable, accounts receivable, other receivables, Pledged bank deposit, bank loan, notes payable, accounts payable and other payables are approximate to their fair values.
+Amarket is regarded as active where a market in which transactions for the asset or liability takes place with sufficient frequency and volume to provide pricing information on an ongoing basis. - (B) Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+The fair value of the Company's investment in Equity instruments Stock in domestic listed company through private placement and corporate bonds is included in Level 2. - © Level 3: Unobservable inputs for the asset or liability. - B. Financial instruments not measured at fair value - Except for those listed in the table below, the carrying amounts of cash and cash equivalents, notes receivable, accounts receivable, other receivables, Pledged bank deposit, bank loan, notes payable, accounts payable and other payables are approximate to their fair values.

-December 31, 2020
+Decembe er 31, 2021

 Fair value

-Book value Level 1 Level 2 Level 3
+Bo ok value Level 1 I Level 2 Level 3

+Financial assets

-Financial assets Financial liabilities
+Financial liabilities

-Bonds payable (including current portion) \$ 135,576 \$ 135,576
+Bonds payable (including current portion) \$ 9,536 \$ 9,536

-December 31, 2019
+Decemb er 31, 2020

 Fair value

 Book value Level 1 Level 2 Level3

-Financial assets -
+Financial assets

 Financial liabilities

-Bonds payable (including current portion) \$ 902,485 \$ 902,485
+Bonds payable (including current portion) \$ 135,576 \$ 135,576

-B The methods and assumptions of fair value estimate are as follows:
+- B The methods and assumptions of fair value estimate are as follows:

-Corporate bond payable: The cash flow expected to be paid is measured by the present value discounted of the market interest rate on the balance sheet date.

-- C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows: - The Company measured at fair value by level on the basis of the assets and liabilities:
+Corporate bond payable: The cash flow expected to be paid is measured by the present value discounted of the market interest rate on the balance sheet date. - C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows: - The Company measured at fair value by level on the basis of the assets and liabilities: